bikibird/lektrik_sportz/README.md

 Your teammates can help block the opponents and you can set their overall direction and confrontation style in the strategy session.

-If you are using a keyboard to play, use the Z key to advance to the next screen/teammate and  the X key to switch modes in the strategy session.
+If you are using a keyboard to play, use the X key to advance to the next screen/teammate and  the Z key to switch modes in the strategy session.
 Arrow keys select options, set direction, and move teammates.

+###Credits

+All assets used in the making of this game are courtesy of Toy Box Jam 3.
+I borrowed @mot's Instant 3D Plus! library and hacked it a bit to get an additional camera angle.
+All other code, the poetry, and the idea for this adventure are my own.